 - Yellow toenails: A thick, yellow toenail isn’t just unattractive; it’s probably got a fungal infection.
 The sooner you see your doctor, the sooner you can begin to treat the problem and even receive temporary aesthetic fixes so you don’t have to be embarrassed to show off your nails.

-These six signs are just a few indicators that you need to see your podiatrist.
-Any time you are experiencing foot pain, either from an injury or for no apparent reason, schedule an appointment with Dr. Andrew Schneider as soon as possible so you can start feeling better quickly.
+And do you know where we now have to circle back?
+If you experience any of the six symptoms I reviewed, go see a podiatrist.
+Avoiding this outcome is just a recipe for disaster.
+In fact, any time you are experiencing foot pain, either from an injury or for no apparent reason, schedule an appointment with Dr. Andrew Schneider as soon as possible so you can start feeling better quickly.